Donkey Kong Land: Development

 Rare began working on Donkey Kong Land in 1994, alongside Donkey Kong Country and shortly before the cancellation of a Battletoads Arcade Game Boy port.
 Rare's co-founder, Tim Stamper, asked their Game Boy programmer Paul Machacek to port Donkey Kong Country to the Game Boy.
 Machacek convinced Stamper it would be better to develop a similar but original game, as he had with the Game Boy version of Battletoads (1991).
-He reasoned it would not take much more effort and would expand the audience beyond those who had not purchased Donkey Kong Country.
+He reasoned it would not take much more effort and would expand the audience to those who had not purchased Donkey Kong Country.
 After Machacek spent roughly three weeks updating the Game Boy Battletoads game engine to handle a Donkey Kong game, development began and lasted a year.

 Like Country, Land features pre-rendered graphics converted to sprites through Rare's Advanced Computer Modelling (ACM) compression technique.
 Although the Game Boy is considerably less powerful than the SNES, its basic architecture is similar; this allowed Machacek to easily transfer Country artwork to Land and the artists to use the same PowerAnimator tools for new ACM assets.
 The project pushed the Game Boy to its limits because of its graphics.
 Particularly, constructing levels with slopes and animating collectibles, both uncommon in Game Boy games, required a greater ROM size.
 The limitations meant only one player character could appear on-screen at a time and that Rare had to reduce the number of bonus stages and animal companions.